Anthony C. Biagioli

 Anthony joined Ropes & Gray in 2009 as a litigation associate.
 Anthony represents clients in connection with government investigations and prosecutions, and most extensively focuses on anti-corruption, theft of trade secrets, antitrust, and securities enforcement actions.
 He also conducts internal investigations and advises on compliance in anticipation of government enforcement.

-In addition, Anthony has significant civil litigation experience, including in multidistrict antitrust class action litigation, complex commercial disputes, and his extensive pro bono practice.
+In addition, Anthony has significant civil litigation experience, including in multidistrict antitrust class action litigation, complex commercial disputes, and his extensive pro bono trial practice representing survivors of domestic abuse in Civil Protection Order, divorce and custody, and related proceedings.

 Anthony is an award-winning author.
 He has won two Burton Awards for Legal Achievement, one in 2015 for an article addressing corporate criminal liability for theft of trade secrets, and another in 2012 for an article addressing the extraterritorial reach of the Sherman Act.

-In 2016, Anthony was selected to the Washington, DC Super Lawyers Rising Stars list.
+In 2016 and 2017, Anthony was selected to the Washington, DC Super Lawyers Rising Stars list.

 - Conducted anticipatory, market-wide anti-corruption compliance reviews of foreign subsidiaries for leading global pharmaceutical company.